Photo available as free wallpaper at WujinSHike.com.

 It’s hard to imagine walking into the house after my long commute from work, not seeing her tiny body perched on our white sofa.
 Even now, when she’s gone off to do something elsewhere in the house, I feel a little disappointed.
 I look forward to her greeting me, with her lovely smile and a friendly nod.

 She’s leaving in a week.
 For good.
 I will visit her, but it will never be the same.
-I will never be the same.
+Nothing will be the same.
 I miss her already.

 Read about what happened next here.